Development

 |---|---|

-CSS (theme/frontend/styles/, entrypoints) | Instant style injection, no page reload |
+CSS (theme/frontend/styles/) | Instant style injection, no page reload |

-JavaScript islands (theme/frontend/islands/) | HMR via Vite -- component re-imports without full reload |
+JS islands (theme/frontend/islands/) | HMR via Vite, component re-imports without full reload |

-JavaScript libraries (theme/frontend/lib/) | HMR where supported, otherwise full reload |
+JS libraries (theme/frontend/lib/) | HMR where supported, otherwise full reload |

-| Liquid templates | Full page reload triggered by Shopify CLI file sync |
+| Liquid files | Full page reload after Shopify CLI syncs (~2-3 seconds) |

-| Theme settings JSON | Full page reload triggered by Shopify CLI file sync |
+| Theme settings JSON | Full page reload after Shopify CLI syncs |

 Editing workflow

-import { debounce } from '@/lib/utils'Both @/ and ~/ resolve to theme/frontend/.
+import { debounce } from '@/lib/utils'Tips

-Linting and formatting -- Run these before committing:
+Lint and format — Run before committing:

 pnpm lint # ESLint